 According to Wilson Perumal & Company, "Operational Excellence is the execution of the business strategy more consistently and reliably than the competition.
 It is evidenced by results.
-Given two companies with the same strategy, the Operationally Excellent company will have lower operational risk, lower operating costs, and increased revenues relative to its competitors, which create value for customers and shareholders."
-At its core, it's about increasing the perception of stakeholder value by delivering superior performance and results.
+Given two companies with the same strategy, the Operationally Excellent companies will have lower operational risk, lower operating costs, and increased revenues relative to its competitors, which create value for customers and shareholders."3 At its core, it's about pushing the notions of stakeholder value achieved through delivery of superior performance and results.